watem-sedem/watem-sedem/docs/choices.rst

 The C-factor values higher than *ktc limit* will be set to the value of *ktc high*, while the other pixels will be set to *ktc low*.

-When the 'Create ktc map' option is disabled, the user must create a ktc map himself, and this map should be fiven as input for the model by entering its filename next to
+When the 'Create ktc map' option is disabled, the user must create a ktc map himself, and this map should be given as input for the model by entering its filename next to
 :ref:`ktc map filename <ktcmap>` in the ini-file.